SorenEricMent/currycoin/README.md

 ```

 defines the key length to be 128bits.
 This value can be changed to other desirable key lengths (like 4096).

+You can also run some substeps, like, coprime_list(List, N), which generate a list of all coprimes to N from 1. for Carmichael's totient function, we specially wrote two implementations: one is a translation of the equation to prolog (λ(Result, N)), one is the analytics implementation specifcally for RSA's case with a much better time complexity (the former is too high for anything past 7 bit), that is λ_lcm(P, Q, N).

 ### How to test and run the code: Prolog
 N/A. The standard Prolog installation is sufficient.